Health & Human Services Organizations

 The Family & Children’s Association serves those in need of human services in Nassau County.
 The Family Service League similarly serves Suffolk.
 Again, many smaller organizations, like the Tri-CYA do incredible work on a very local level.
 At the other end, the Health & Welfare Council of LI serves as an umbrella organization, serving individuals, myriad human service organizations and a whole bunch of folks in between.

-Of course, human service organizations get a lot of attention right now — rightfully so!
+Of course, human service organizations get a lot of attention — rightfully so!
 Still, if you are passionate about the environment, art, science, animal rescue, preservation, good governance, anything else — including favorite mom & pop shops! — PLEASE FOCUS YOUR GIVING THERE, especially on LOCAL organizations dedicated to serving our Island.
 Please check out our website for a wealth of organizations and look around to see who else is serving YOUR community!

 Environmental organizations require our support.
 They also tend to be very grateful for folks who start at home by committing to be a bit greener themselves.